Fatigue is the most common side effect of cancer treatment.

 Poor sleep affects people in different ways.
 For example, the time of day that fatigue is worse may be different.
 Some people with cancer who have trouble sleeping may feel more fatigue in the morning.
 Others may have severe fatigue in both the morning and the evening.
-People with cancer who are inactive during the day, have restless sleep, or are obese may have higher levels of fatigue.
+People with cancer who are inactive during the day, have restless sleep, or who have obesity may have higher levels of fatigue.

 Even in people with cancer who have poor sleep, fixing sleep problems does not always improve fatigue.
 A lack of sleep may not be the cause of the fatigue.
 See the PDQ summary on Sleep Disorders for more information.

 Medicines other than chemotherapy may add to fatigue.

 Patients may take medicines for pain or conditions other than the cancer that cause drowsiness.
 Opioids, antidepressants, and antihistamines have this side effect.
 If these medicines are taken at the same time, fatigue may be worse.